svareille/OnlyKey-gpg-agent/README.md

 # OnlyKey GPG agent

-This ok-gpg-agent is a proxy between a gpg client and the original gpg-agent.
+This ok-gpg-agent is a proxy between a GPG client and the original gpg-agent.
-It checks wether an OnlyKey is plugged and use it for signing/decryption if relevant.
+It checks whether an OnlyKey is plugged and use it for signing/decryption if relevant.

 My typical use case is when I sign commits.
-I want my private key on my computer and on my OnlyKey for convenience, so that when I sign a commit I just have to touch my OnlyKey if plugged or entering my passphrase as usual if not. **Note:** the private keys does not need to be present on both the OnlyKey and the computer.
+I want my private key on my computer and on my OnlyKey for convenience, so that when I sign a commit I just have to touch my OnlyKey if plugged or entering my passphrase as usual if not. **Note:** the private key does not need to be present on both the OnlyKey and the computer.
 You can have your private keys solely on your OnlyKey, or solely on your computer.

 This agent **does not** replace the original gpg-agent.
-It works as a proxy between a client (usually gpg) and gpg-agent.
+It works as a proxy between a client (usually `gpg`) and `gpg-agent`.

 Works with:
-- `gpg` (and anything using gpg, like `git`)
+- `gpg` (and anything using `gpg`, like `git`)
 - GpgOL
 - Kleopatra
 - Mailvelope